Trump on Iran: 'Oppressive regimes cannot last forever'

-WASHINGTON (AFP) - US President Donald Trump weighed in on protests in Iran Saturday (Dec 30), warning that the country's people want change and "oppressive regimes cannot endure forever."
+WASHINGTON (AFP) - US President Donald Trump on Saturday (Dec 30) weighed in on protests in Iran for a second straight day, warning that the country's people want change and "oppressive regimes cannot endure forever".

 Trump posted on Twitter two clips of his speech to the UN General Assembly in September in which he took aim at the Iranian regime, which Washington has held out as its top adversary in the Middle East.